Parkland Father Manuel Oliver Will Not Back Down

 But he was never, ever forgotten.
 Manuel and Patricia made sure of that.
-In the year following, Manuel, who immigrated with Patricia to Parkland from Venezuela, has dedicated himself to a particular brand of not-so-subtle activism.
+In the year following — 2019 — Manuel, who immigrated with Patricia to Parkland from Venezuela, has dedicated himself to a particular brand of not-so-subtle activism.
 He started a non-profit advocacy group called “Change the Ref,” which seeks to vote out politicians who take NRA money and vote in politicians with gun-safety agendas, and used his artist training and guerilla advertising instincts to keep focus on Guac and the 16 other lives lost.
-Recently, he went viral for confronting congressman Matt Gaetz and went viral for eviscerating Louis C.K’s recent “jokes” about Parkland.
-But Manuel’s biggest project has been a year-long art installment.
+That same year, he went viral for confronting congressman Matt Gaetz and went viral for eviscerating Louis C.K’s recent “jokes” about Parkland.
+But Manuel’s biggest project in 2019 was a year-long art installment.
 He and his team created 16 separate murals, sculptures, 3D printed likenesses, and paintings of Guac all over the country.
 Each featured 17 holes punched through the portraits to represent each life lost in the shooting.

-Today, at 28th street and 6th avenue in Manhattan, New York City, Manuel will complete the final painting in the “Guac” series — but not his final painting for the movement.
+On Valentine’s Day a year later, at 28th street and 6th avenue in Manhattan, New York City, Manuel completed the final painting in the “Guac” series — but not his final painting for the movement.
 Not by a long shot.
 He’s got much more to say — and do.
 Fatherly talked to Manuel about his unimaginable year, his activism, and about the world he wants to see for all of the other Joaquin’s who have survived.

 It’s the anniversary of Parkland.
 How do you feel?